 But, localization could it mean many things, depending on the target market.
 But usually, this is a process that involves text translation of the original copy into the targeted language, voice recording, visual changes, and more.
 Most developers and publishers, follow a multi-step process that involves:

 - Familiarization is a process that learns everything about a game – like its style, tone, and cultural elements — and records it in a glossary and style guide;

 - Translation and culturalization turn all the game’s assets (text, design, audio, context, etc.) from the original language and culture into another;

 - Revision checks and corrects spelling, typos, and stylistic errors and ensures consistency of translation and terminology used in the translated version of the game;

 - The regional adaptation that the translated content complies with all rules, standards, and legal regulations of a particular region.

 - Localization quality assurance (LQA) refers to testing the quality of the translation and how all translated and localized elements integrate into the new version of the game.

-As these decisions will impact the project’s quality and speed, it’s important to set them from the very beginning which are your game localization goals.
+As these decisions will impact the project’s quality and speed, it’s important to set from the very beginning which are your game localization goals.

 3. Choose the best way for localizing your game

-Before effectively start your game localization project, decide if you want to handle this process in-house or you want to outsource.
+Before effectively starting your game localization project, decide if you want to handle this process in-house or you want to outsource.